Academic Programs of Study

 Find Your Counselor

 Graduates are prepared for solo/ensemble performance, studio teaching and graduate study.
-In addition to a solo recital in the senior year, the performance major must present a solo recital in the junior year.
+Music performance majors must present 60-minute solo recitals in their junior and senior years.

 |MUSC varies||Applied Major||